Law - PhD

 You study within a close-knit, supportive and intellectually stimulating environment, working closely with academic staff.
 KLS uses critical research-led teaching throughout our programmes to ensure that you benefit from the Law School’s world-class research.

 A first or good second class honours degree in law or a relevant subject.
-A Master’s degree is recommended, but not essential.
+A Master’s degree which incorporates a separate dissertation component is strongly recommended.
+Particular attention will be paid to your demonstrated ability to undertake a sustained piece of academic research and writing.

 English language entry requirements